AustinLimanek/reading-notes/README.md

 # My Reading Journal

-Hello, my name is Austin Limanek and I have just started my coding career at Code Fellows.
+Hello, my name is Austin Limanek and I am finishing my Code Fellows program in December 2022.

 ## Biography

 I have a B.S. in **physics** from Western Washington University.
 I am currently a student at Code Fellows.

-### Journal Notes for Code Fellows: 102, 201, `...`
+### Journal Notes for Code Fellows: 102, 201, 301, and 401

 <details>
 <summary> Code 102 </summary>